mavjav-edu/pcc_2e/beyond_pcc/pygame_sprite_sheets.md

 ### Groups vs Lists

 The point of this guide was to show how you can load images from a sprite sheet when using Pygame.
 There's a lot that we might do differently if we were focused on building a fully-functioning chess game.
 For example, should we store the pieces in a list like we did, or should they be placed into a Pygame `Group`?
-I used a list here because a list is ordered, and I wanted the order of `self.pieces` to match the order we see in the sprite sheet.
+I used a list here because a list is ordered, and The book's author says he wantsed the order of `self.pieces` to match the order we see in the sprite sheet.
 A group is not ordered, so it wouldn't necessarily work for this purpose.
 A group is great when you want to repeatedly draw a bunch of elements to the screen, and the order you're keeping them in doesn't matter.

 ### Sprite sheets with non-uniform grids